jsnmrs/pdfcheck/README.md

 - Cannot validate alt text quality or appropriateness
 - Does not examine table structure validity
 - Cannot detect issues with form field labels or descriptions
-- Does not replace the neeed for manual testing by a human with PDF accessibility expertise
+- Does not replace the need for manual accessibility testing

 ## Technical Architecture